devchallenges-io/curriculum/2-responsive-web/1-html-css/11-css-responsive-design.md

 ---
 seo:
-  title: "Mastering Responsive Design: Key Principles and Techniques"
+  title: "Responsive Design: Key Principles and Techniques"
   description: "Master responsive web design: fluid layouts, media queries, and CSS tricks.
 Ensure your site looks great on any device."
 faqs:
   - What is responsive design and why is it important?